actigraph/CentrePointWebhookDocumentation/securing_webhooks.md

 ### Digital Signature

-When your passcode token is set, ActiGraph uses it to create a hash signature with each payload.
+The  CentrePoint Webhooks System suppors computing a digital signature that verifies that a webhook request came from ActiGraph.
+This is done through a private 'passcode' that is not publicly known.
+The passcode is set upon creating a webhook in the CentrePoint Web Portal.
+Once the passcode is set, ActiGraph uses it to create a hash signature with each payload using the HMAC-256 algorithm.

 This hash signature is passed along with each request in the headers as `X-ActiGraph-Signature`.
 Suppose you have a basic server listening to webhooks that looks like this: